 - The reward, or something your brain likes that helps it remember the "habit loop" in the future

-Identify one you could add to a holiday, birthdays, Sunday afternoons, morning times, bed times or meal times.
-Do it once and take time to notice what you enjoyed about it—like a smile, a feeling of connection, a laugh, a calm or a warmth.
+Identify one you could add to a holiday, birthdays, Sunday afternoons, early mornings, bedtimes or mealtimes.
+Do it once and take time to notice what you enjoyed about it—like a smile, a feeling of connection, a laugh, a sense of calm or warmth.
 Tuning into the subtle reward may help you build the motivation to make it a habit.